 Previously, Harrilynn was the Associate General Counsel with Pulama Lanai, and prior to joining Pulama Lanai, Harrilynn served at Hawaiian Electric Company, Inc. as the Regulatory Rate Case Manager and the Director of Compliance.
 She was also the Vice President at Title Guaranty of Hawaii, Inc.

 Harrilynn has a B.A. in Political Science from the University of Washington and received her J.D. from the University of Hawaii, William S. Richardson School of Law.
-She currently serves as a board member on the Lanai Culture and Heritage Center Board and the Lanai High & Elementary School Foundation.
+She currently serves as a board member on the Lanai Culture and Heritage Center Board, the Lanai High & Elementary School Foundation and Hawaii Employers Council.
 She previously served as a member of the Disciplinary Board of the Hawaii Supreme Court and the American Red Cross – Hawaii State Chapter Board.
 Harrilynn also is a member of the Hawaii State Bar Association.

 Sharon is responsible for all planning, development and construction activities for Pulama Lanai, including renovations, upgrades and new construction projects.
 She oversees Lanai Builders, Lanai Woodworkers and Rock & Concrete departments.